metametadata/clj-fakes/docs/user-guide.md

 `fc/default-fake-config`

-It accepts any number of arguments and returns a new unique instance of protocol `fc/FakeReturnValue` on each call.
+It accepts any number of arguments and returns a new unique instance of type `FakeReturnValue` on each call.
 It is used by `optional-fake` and `recorded-fake` functions by default (i.e. when user doesn't specify the config explicitly).